konkair/DrawerWheel/README.md

 # Why Im Building This?

-I'm building this project because I want a steering wheel, but they're expensive and you can actually make better than the ones on the market for cheaper. and at the same time this project will teach you (and me) a lot. and you might be wondering why I didn't use a 3D printer or buy new materials to make a case.
+I'm building this project because I want a steering wheel, but they're expensive and you can actually make better than the ones on the market for cheaper (I mean, I guess?). and at the same time this project will teach you (and me) a lot. and you might be wondering why I didn't use a 3D printer or buy new materials to make a case;

 this drawer is useless.
 Why wouldn't I use it? (and stronger than 3D printed cases)